The Easiest Way to Make Resin Jewelry

 We’ve all seen cool resin pendants at jewelry shops, boutiques, and on fashionistas everywhere.
 And while we know this is something you can do at home, we weren’t totally down with what seemed like a really complicated process.
 Well, turns out it is easier than we thought… but still has more steps than most of our tutorials.

-If you’ve always wondered if you could make resin jewelry in the comfort of your home, the answer is yes.
-You just need a few simple tools, all available on our favorite online craft store, Amazon ;)
+If you've always wondered if you could make resin jewelry in the comfort of your home, the answer is yes.
+You just need a few simple tools.

 - latex gloves